GurinderB/VoteTracker/user_stories.md

-Contributors: Gwen, Clair & Guru
+Contributors: Gwen, Clarice & Guru

 •    As a user, I want to be presented with a choice of three different images of randomly selected products out of a pool of 14 images.
 •    As a user, after I select an image, I would like my selection to recorded.